jamalvr/scss-conventions/_class-names.md

 <img>
 ```

-### Examples
+### 😍 Examples
 There are only rare cases where you need to apply basic styling to helper classes.
 In some cases, like an `.icon`, it can be quite useful because it needs the same base styling everywhere.

-Most helper classes are used inside a component.
+Most helper classes are used inside a component and don't need base styling of themselves.

 ```scss
 .icon {